Gonorrhea resistance to antibiotics is increasing – DW – 06/10/2024

 Addressing and/or reversing these factors would be good a start in public health efforts to get STIs under control.

-But don't stop having sex completely, said Wi, but get educated about sex.
-"Have sex, have pleasure in sex, make it a voluntary thing, do it for your sexual well-being and protect yourself the way you protect yourself from other infections."
+But don't stop having sex completely, said Wi — instead, get educated about sex.
+"Have sex, have pleasure in sex, make it a voluntary thing, do it for your sexual well-being and protect yourself the way you protect yourself from other infections," she said.

 Edited by: Davis VanOpdorp